Fast, effortless and 100% online. Learn more

 £50,271 to £125,140 | 40% | Higher rate |

-As we said, National Insurance accounts for your state contributions to the UK government.
-Through it, you qualify for different state-provided benefits that you can claim should you need to at any point in your life or professional career.
+National Insurance accounts for your state contributions to the UK government.
+Through it, you qualify for different state-provided benefits that you can claim should you need.
+This includes the state pension, the marriage allowance etc.

 To pay your tax bill as a freelance makeup artist, you should follow four steps: